conda/conda/README.md

 ## Getting Started

 If you install the Anaconda Distribution, you will already have hundreds of packages installed.
-You can see what packages are installed by running
+You can see what packages are installed by running:

 ```bash
 $ conda list
 ```

-to see all the packages that are available, use
+to see all the packages that are available, use:

 ```bash
 $ conda search